aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

     aws ecr create-repository  --repository-name amazon-mq-migration-from-ibm-mq/sample-with-amq-consumer
     ```

     We will now create the deployment package using SAM(Serverless Access Model) template to upload the code and provision the resources.
 SAM makes it easy to deploy serverless resources like API gateway and lamndda functions.
-More information about SAM can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)
+More information about SAM can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html).
+Go back to your home directory and run the following commands.

     ``` bash
     cd sample-with-amq-consumer